Here2ServeU/mysql-wordpress-kubernetes/README.md

 ## Step 1.
 Install Minikube

 - Go to https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download.
-- Choose your Operating System as shown on the picture below and follow the prompts.
+- Choose your Operating System, and you will see the commands to install the binary on your machine.

 ![Minikube Binary Install](images/minikube-binary-install.png)